ludwig-ai/ludwig/mkdocs/docs/user_guide.md

 - `norm'` (default `null`): norm to apply after the single neuron.
 It can be `null`, `batch` or `layer`.
 - `tied_weights` (default `null`): name of the input feature to tie the weights the encoder with.
 It needs to be the name of a feature of the same type and with the same encoder parameters.

-Example binary feature entry in the output features list:
+Example numerical feature entry in the output features list:

 ```yaml
 name: numerical_csv_column_name